 A taut, modest and refreshingly clear-eyed indie thriller produced on a budget so low the screenwriter is listed as one of the caterers, “Dead Dogs” is a claustrophobic and involving genre exercise that demonstrates what can be done on a shoestring with a tight script, focused acting and intelligent staging.
-While not pretending to be any deeper than a vintage B picture, this resonant contempo film noir reps the true spirit of scrappy, committed and -- here’s the kicker -- smart regional filmmaking.
+While not pretending to be any deeper than a vintage B picture, this resonant contempo film noir reps the true spirit of scrappy, committed and — here’s the kicker — smart regional filmmaking.
 A full fest dance card is in the offing, and hard-boiled distribs looking for the real deal will want to lie down with this no-dog dog.

 Sad-eyed young security guard Tom Kale (Joe Reynolds) works the late shift at the Driftwood Inn, his only company desk clerk Gordon Trainor (John Durbin), from whom he’s learning about the intricacies of chess and classical music, and married maid Diane (Suzanne Carney), with whom he’s having a steamy yet seemingly perfunctory affair in whichever room is available.
 This pattern is disrupted by a phone call from wayward, swaggering brother Derek (Jay Underwood), who announces his imminent arrival with g.f.
 Carmen (Margot Demeter).
 This is the same Carmen who jilted Tom for Derek three long years ago.

 Now getting by through knocking over remote convenience stores, before which the roguish pair kiss for luck, Derek and Carmen have a deleterious effect on Tom, persuading him to join them on a caper involving the motel’s safe and the long Fourth of July holiday.
 What looks to be an easy job is complicated by Gordon, Diane and the inevitable sibling rivalries that boil over at the worst possible moment.